 The Engineer may order the Contractor to continue Work after November 30 and compensate the Contractor for costs incurred due to cold weather Work.

-The Contractor’s plea that insufficient time was specified is not a valid reason for an extension of time.
+The DBT’s plea that insufficient time was specified is not a valid reason for an extension of time.

-The Department will relieve the Contractor from associated liquidated damages, as specified in , if the Engineer extends the Completion Date under .
+The LPA will relieve the DBT from associated liquidated damages, as specified in 108.07, if the Engineer extends the Completion Date under 108.06.A.

 The extended Completion Date shall then have the same standing and effect as though it was the original Completion Date.

-If the Contractor contends that an excusable delay is also compensable, as specified in , submit a detailed cost analysis of the requested additional compensation along with the request for extension of Completion Date.
+If the DBT contends that an excusable delay is also compensable, as specified in 108.06.D, submit a detailed cost analysis of the requested additional compensation along with the request for extension of Completion Date.

 B. Excusable, Non-Compensable Delays.
-Excusable, non-compensable delays are delays that are not the Contractor’s or the Department’s fault or responsibility.
+Excusable, non-compensable delays are delays that are not the DBT’s or the LPA’s fault or responsibility.
 The Engineer will not grant additional payment for excusable, non-compensable delays.

 The following are excusable, non-compensable delays: